Art Tales Writing Contest

 - Complete a release form (forma de acuerdo).
 Parents must do this for youth entries under 18 – Save a copy to your desktop, fill it in, then save and send it along with your entry poem or short story.

-A committee of professionals, educators, librarians and City of Ventura staff will judge entries on creativity, presentation and correspondence to a specific artwork to select their top three choices for separate poetry and short fiction categories in three age divisions: Youth (grades 2 - 8) High School (grades 9 - 12) Adult (age 18 and up)
+A committee of professionals, educators, librarians and City of Ventura staff will judge entries on creativity, presentation and correspondence to a specific artwork to select their top three choices for separate poetry and short fiction categories in three age divisions: Youth (12 years or less) High School (13-17 years) Adult (18 years and up)

 AWARDS & LIBRARY READING